armbian/documentation/docs/User-Guide_Getting-Started.md

 ## Deploy the image

-There is multiple ways to deploy the image to your board.
-The easist and most common option is to write the Armbian Image to your SD-Card.
+There are multiple ways to deploy the image to your board.
+The easiest and most common option is to write the Armbian Image to your SD-Card.
 Other options include using rkdeveloptool to flash the EMMC / UFS / SPI on Rockchip Boards directly over USB (via Maskrom Mode).

 === "SD-Card"